gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 Writes to `PPUSCROLL` during vblank take effect at the beginning of frame drawn immediately after the vblank.
-If the scroll position is changed while a frame is being drawn, it takes effect when drawing reaches the next row of pixels.
+If the scroll position is changed while a frame is being drawn (ie. outside of vblank), it takes effect when drawing reaches the next row of pixels.
+Partial horizontal scrolling works by writing to `PPUSCROLL` while the PPU is drawing the last line of pixels before the scroll should happen.

 <div class="nes-screenshot">
 <img src="/images/zelda-screen-transitions-are-undefined-behaviour/short-horizontal-scroll.gif" style="width:50%;height:50%;float:left">